CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 ### Downloading Data

 Catalog data in MARC xml format were downloaded from the following sources.
-To re-download the sources used in this project, run each of the following commands:
+To re-download the sources used in this project, simply run `make download_data`, or run each of the following commands:

 Arabic Collections Online (ACO):
 > git clone https://github.com/NYULibraries/aco-karms/ data/raw_records/aco/